Why live in the mountains?

 or the French Broad River,

-Even local residents enjoy a day or evening at the spa!
+Even local residents enjoy a day or evening out at the spa!

 Hot Springs has the distinction of being voted the